heypuppit/heypuppit/README.md

 Hi!
-I'm puppit!
-I'm a 36 year old trans girl from Maryland
+I'm River!
+I'm a 37 year old trans girl from Maryland

 I'm interested in a variety of languages and will probably post mostly PHP and JS repos with the occasional other language.